GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 This allows us to keep a single copy of the spectrum resident in GPU memory, with no padding (so it's as small as it can be) and reuse it for any convolutions we might want to perform.

-What we're doing here is essentially a rough type of polyphase filter.
-Arkadiusz's video does give a bit of insight into this as well.
-This case in particular, however, is special.
+What we're doing here is essentially zooming out in the spatial domain by resampling the spectrum.
+Once again, Arkadiusz's video does give a bit of insight into this as well.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ol_sHFVXvC0?si=dVlEwrkL2zm7s5Mi&amp;start=572" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Since we assume (and ir our Bloom example, require) the kernel to have PoT long sides (and square, but for this discussion it could also be rectangular) it turns out that `roundUpToPoT(imageDimensions+kernelDimensions)` is exactly an integer multiple of `kernelDimensions`
 (of course, it might be a different multiple per axis).
 Let's assume

 $\text{roundUpToPoT}(\text{imageDimensions}+\text{kernelDimensions}) = (N_1, N_2) \cdot \text{kernelDimensions}$.

 $N_1$ and $N_2$ also turn out to be PoT, but that's irrelevant.

-What this all means is that the end result is not just a polypahse filter, but rather a pure upsampling process.
-Our spectral interpolation is exacly equivalent to upsampling with a tent filter: that is, the result is exactly the same as introducing $N_1 - 1$ zeros between samples along the $x$-axis, $N_2 - 1$ zeros between samples along the $y$-axis, and then convolving the result with a tent filter whose finite support is exactly the length between two pixels in the original spectrum (the linear interpolation performed by HW samplers is exactly the same as a convolution with a tent).
+What this all means is that the end result is not just any kind of resampling, but rather a pure (integer-factor) upsampling process.
+Our spectral interpolation is exacly equivalent to upsampling with a tent filter: that is, the result is exactly the same as introducing $N_1 - 1$ zeros between samples along the $x$-axis, $N_2 - 1$ zeros between samples along the $y$-axis, and then convolving the result with a tent filter whose finite support is exactly the length between two pixels in the original spectrum (the linear interpolation performed by hardware samplers is exactly the same as a convolution with a tent).

-This is very neat!
-It means we get no spatial aliasing (since it's integral upsampling).
-In an upsampling process (also called interpolation) the convolution with a filter after the expansion (filling with zeros) is meant to get rid of the spatial repetition of the kernel caused by the expansion.
-If this were a perfect filter, such as $\text{sinc}$, this would be a spatial product with a box that would exactly enclose the central copy of the kernel and annihilate the rest.
+[Pure upsampling](https://en.wikipedia.org/wiki/Upsampling) in one domain causes periodic repetition of the signal in the other domain in the expansion step (introducing zeros between samples) before attenuating the repetitions in the interpolation step.
+Ideally we would like to annihilate the repetitions entirely using a perfect filter $(\text{sinc})$, since convolution with it in the spectral domain becomes a product with a box function in the spatial domain, one which would exactly enclose the central copy of the kernel and annihilate the rest.

 The interpolation with a tent filter, however, is equivalent to a product in the spatial domain with a $\text{sinc}^2$ function.
-This means that repeated copies of the kernel get annihilated, although not perfectly: copies of the kernel overlapping with secondary lobes of the
+This means that repeated copies of the kernel get attenuated, although not perfectly: copies of the kernel overlapping with secondary lobes of the
-$\text{sinc}^2$ will get scaled down but not completely annihilated.
+$\text{sinc}^2$ will get scaled down (and by quite a lot) but not completely annihilated.
 This causes ringing artifacts.
 For example, here's the result of our convolution against a kernel of size `256x256` (using mirror padding to get as much luminance as possible):

 ![Ringing](convolved_256.png "Ringing")